William Lamb, 2nd Viscount Melbourne: Government

 Compromise was the key to many of Melbourne's actions.
-He was personally opposed to the 1832 Reform Act proposed by the Whigs and later opposed the repeal of the Corn Laws but reluctantly agreed to both.
+He was personally opposed to the Reform Act 1832 proposed by the Whigs and later opposed the repeal of the Corn Laws, but he reluctantly agreed to both.

-Melbourne was also a strong supporter of slavery, calling Britain's abolition of slavery a "great folly" and if he had had his own way (as opposed to what many Whigs wanted), he would "have done nothing at all!"
+Melbourne was also a strong supporter of slavery.
+He called Britain's abolition of slavery in 1833 a "great folly" and said that if he had had his own way (as opposed to what many Whigs wanted), he would "have done nothing at all!"
+He had told his sister-in-law that "slavery was a matter of necessity", was hesitant to pressure foreign governments about slavery, and saw slavery as "no bar to the recognition of Texan independence."

-King William IV's opposition to the Whigs' reforming ways led him to dismiss Melbourne in November.
+William IV's opposition to the Whigs' reforming ways led him to dismiss Melbourne in November.
 He then gave the Tories under Sir Robert Peel an opportunity to form a government.
 Peel's failure to win a House of Commons majority in the resulting general election (January 1835) made it impossible for him to govern, and the Whigs returned to power under Melbourne that April.
 This was the last time a British monarch attempted to appoint a government to suit his own preferences.

 Blackmail

 The next year, Melbourne was once again involved in a sex scandal.
-This time he was the victim of attempted blackmail from the husband of a close friend, society beauty and author Caroline Norton.
-The husband demanded £1,400, and when he was turned down he accused Melbourne of having an affair with his wife.
-At that time such a scandal would have been enough to derail a major politician, so it is a measure of the respect contemporaries had for his integrity that Melbourne's government did not fall.
-The king and the Duke of Wellington urged him to stay on as prime minister.
-After Norton failed in court, Melbourne was vindicated, but he did stop seeing Caroline Norton.
+This time, he was the victim of attempted blackmail from the husband of a close friend, the society beauty and author Caroline Norton.
+The husband demanded £1,400, and when he was turned down, he accused Melbourne of having an affair with his wife.
+At that time, such a scandal would have been enough to derail a major politician and so it is a measure of the respect that contemporaries had for his integrity that Melbourne's government did not fall.
+The King and the Duke of Wellington urged him to stay on as prime minister.
+After Norton failed in court, Melbourne was vindicated, but he stopped seeing Caroline Norton.

+Further scandal

-Nonetheless, as historian Boyd Hilton concludes, "it is irrefutable that Melbourne's personal life was problematic.
+As the historian Boyd Hilton concludes, "it is irrefutable that Melbourne's personal life was problematic.
 Spanking sessions with aristocratic ladies were harmless, not so the whippings administered to orphan girls taken into his household as objects of charity".